AAugustoBS/TACVS-FEUP/src/model-2-model-gui-transformation-for-frontend/readme.md

 1. **Starts from the baseline GUI template** (screens, UI elements, datasources).
 2. **Applies DSML pruning-only rules** (removes disabled screens/elements).
 3. **Binds datasources to real structural classes and properties** (using `Class.attributes`).
-4. **Exports the final GUIModel to Python** so it can be consumed by your downstream generator.
+4. **Exports the final GUIModel to Python** so it can be consumed by the custom generator.

 ---